Solar panels in coastal Perth: salt spray, corrosion, and what to specify

 For coastal Perth installations:

-- Avoid: Fully exposed exterior walls facing the prevailing sea breeze
+- Avoid: fully exposed exterior walls facing the prevailing sea breeze.

 - Where will the inverter be mounted?

 - Does your workmanship warranty cover corrosion-related hardware failure within the warranty period?
+Our solar panel warranty guide explains what a manufacturer warranty covers versus what's down to the installer.

 Cleaning frequency: